Below are the terms and conditions of Hood

 Furniture should not be removed from the room.
 If a resident owns a limited amount

-of additional furniture he/she would like to include in the room, it will need
+of additional furniture they would like to include in the room, it will need

 to be rearranged or stored in a place for unwanted furniture within the